10 – Public Defender (State of Alert)

-Starting off this list is song from State of Alert, who were Rollins’ first band before he joined Black Flag.
+Opening up our top 10 Henry Rollins songs list is a killer cut from State of Alert, which was Rollins’ first band before he joined Black Flag.
 SOA was an early and short-lived Hardcore band from Washington D.C. who were active from 1980 to 1981.
 During his time with them, Henry had not yet adopted the name Rollins and was going by his real surname of Garfield.
-The original line-up was Rollins, guitarist Michael Hampton, bassist Wendel Blow and drummer Simon Jacobson.
+The original line-up was Rollins, guitarist Michael Hampton, bassist Wendel Blow, and drummer Simon Jacobson.

 The record also included other covers of Suicide and Richard Berry.
 Rollins wrote all of the original song’s lyrics himself.
 It is now only available as part of a double pack with the Drive By Shooting ep which was recorded at the same time.

 This track is from the Rollins Band’s debut album Lifetime also released in 1987.
 Once again written by Rollins, it features Haskett on guitar along with bassist Andrew Wiess and drummer Sim Cain.
 With it being a very early track from the band, the traces of Black Flag are still evident here with the difference being that it is heavier and more metallic sounding.

 Produced by Ian MacKaye, the original pressing of it included four live bonus tracks recorded in Kortjik, Belgium.
 These tracks were not included when it was subsequently re-released and re-mastered in 1999.
 Instead, the reissue included three session tracks from the Do It ep released the same year.
 The second reissue in 2014 once again included the live tracks and not the session tracks.

 # 7 – Kick Out The Jams (Bad Brains)